I doubt and do not believe that true happiness is attainable in this life, maybe the next but I have to wait until I get there to learn if it is so.

 I wish I was able to skateboard.
 OK, but what practical use is it?
 Unless you're Tony Hawk, being able to skateboard is about as useful as doing tricks with a yoyo or blowing smoke-rings.
 But let's say we want to skateboard just for fun.
 Let's address why you can't:

 I am clumsy and unathletic.
 Most people who are unathletic are so because they're clumsy, so let's conflate these things for convenience.Why are you clumsy?
 Do you have a poor sense of balance?
 Do you have poor hand-eye coordination?
 I have both of those things, my inner ear has since birth been a little wonky, and so my balance is off; my hand-eye coordination never developed well because I couldn't do things to develop it without losing my balance... we didn't have video games back then.
 As a result, I'll never play baseball, or dance ballet, or ride a skateboard.

 Conclusion: if it's your inner ear that's the root of your clumsiness, there's absolutely fuck-all you can do about it.
 So you have to simply accept it as a condition of living, like sweating and shitting.

+I would be afraid to fall if I got on a skateboard.
 Well, of course you are, that's a perfectly rational fear.
 You've already established that you're clumsy, falling off is a foregone conclusion.
 Only an idiot would put himself in a position to fall down.
 Furthermore, the people you see skateboarding brilliantly have fallen off so many times that they lost count.
 They willingly courted injury, willingly sacrificed their bones, in order to master a skill with no practical value.

 Conclusion: you're not afraid, you're sensible.